mkieffer1107/course-scheduler/README.md

 offer to all students.
 This would help aid in UF's goal of buliding an AI university!

+We employ high-tech tools like RAG 🤖 and Gen AI 🧠 to accomplish this task.

 Keep in mind that this is a demo built in roughly 10 hours by students without the vast resources and up-to-date schedules of America's first AI university!
 Enjoy <3

 ---